 9. What’s the difference between an Onsite and Desktop Appraisal?

 Answer: 1st - the method of data collection on the equipment or machinery is different between the reports.
 Our values will be the same, the research will be the same, and the report will be the same except for a statement that says the data was collected by our appraisers or by the business.
-2nd - the cost of the desktop appraisal will be lower due to the fact that our equipment appraiser did not physically go onsite thus time for the appraiser.
+2nd - the cost of the desktop appraisal will be lowered due to the fact that our equipment appraiser did not physically go onsite, thus time for the appraiser.